Foot Domination

 Common · ≈ 1 in 20

-- 02Foot fetishism — Wikipediacultural history of foot eroticism, Chinese foot binding banned 1912, and the foot as a symbol of submission
+- 02Foot fetishism — Wikipediacultural history of foot eroticism, Chinese foot binding and the lotus foot, and the foot as a symbol of submission and dehumanisation in BDSM

-- 03Psychopathia Sexualis (1886), Richard von Krafft-Ebing — Wikipedia1886 foundational sexology coining sadism/masochism and cataloguing foot-focused fetishism
+- 03Psychopathia Sexualis (1886), Richard von Krafft-Ebing — Wikipedia1886 foundational sexology coining sadism/masochism, imprinting model of fetish formation, and cataloguing foot-focused fetishism